 There are literally thousands of different yarns on the market.
 From fine cashmere threads from Italy to recycled Sari silk ribbon from India, the choices can be overwhelming.

 For everyday studio yarns that are readily available, I recommend Maurice Brassard.
 Brassard yarns are available in a variety of textures and colors, and are sold in 8 ounce tubes.
-The color card is reasonably priced and worth purchasing.
+The color card is reasonably priced.
 My preferred online resource for Maurice Brassard yarns is The Woolery.

 Maurice Brassard 8/2 Unmercerized Cotton - This is a high quality cotton yarn that is available in dozens of colors.
 It works beautifully in warps.
 It is sold on an 8 ounce tube, which is a good size for a personal studio.

 Maurice Brassard 8/2 Cottolin - Another beautiful yarn from Maurice Brassard.
 This cottolin is 60% cotton / 40% linen.
 It is stronger than the 8/2 unmercerized cotton, and the linen gives the yarn a slightly rough, less processed appearance.

 Maurice Brassard Cotton Boucle - This is a beautiful cotton boucle.
 It is available in dozens of colors.
 I suggest using it in multiple thread weaving to add texture and create subtle color changes.

 Cotton Chenille - Beautiful yarn, light and soft.
 While rayon chenille has a beautiful sheen, it is often heavier than cotton and can be difficult to work with.
 This yarn is available in dozens of colors.